 The Copperfield framework must first be integrated with your DI/IoC framework of choice.
 This is a fairly painless process if you are using StructureMap - a fluent API can enable the framework in just two lines of code, or you can configure Copperfield using it's internal fluent API with a few more lines of code and gain some additional configuration options.
 If you are using a different IoC framework (e.g. Castle Windsor or Autofac) then you can either use Copperfield's API to configure the framework during initial bootstrapping, or you can leverage Copperfield's API to create your own streamlined implementation classes.

 Part of the configuration process is to define a Context

 class, as well as an implementation of a Context Manager

-The Context class will (usually) contain simple, discrete properties that describe the state of the application.
+The Context class normally contains simple, discrete properties that describe the state of an application.
 Enum types are ideal for this, though strings and other data types can also be used.